Southwestern Stuffed Peppers with Black Beans and Green Chiles

-Colorful Southwestern Stuffed Peppers with Black Beans and Green Chiles make a delicious meal, and this can be red and green if you're looking for a healthy dinner during the holidays.
+Colorful Southwestern Stuffed Peppers with Black Beans and Green Chiles are red and green if you’re looking for a healthy dinner during the holidays.
 And these delicious Southwestern Stuffed Peppers are gluten-free and they freeze well.

 I promised one more idea for a red-and-green dish to celebrate the holidays, and Southwestern Stuffed Peppers with Black Beans and Green Chiles use all my favorite techniques for stuffed peppers.
 First, I start with raw peppers so they aren’t too soft by the time the filling cooks.
 Second, I trim the bottom ends of the peppers flat so they stand up in the dish.
 Third, I chop the trimmed parts to add more pepper flavor to the filling, which in this recipe includes black beans, diced green chiles, cooked rice, tomatoes, and grated cheese.

 I use my favorite Uncle Ben’s Converted Rice

 for the filling in this recipe because the converting process makes Uncle Ben’s a low-glycemic

 rice, even lower than many types of brown rice.
 Peppers are highly nutritious, and the Southwestern flavors here make this one of my favorite stuffed pepper recipes.

 After I post this I’m going to take the rest of this week off so I can engage in some holiday celebrating with my family (including a big Denny family part at my house this weekend and a cookie-decorating party for the kids.)
 I hope all my readers have a holiday season filled with love and good times, and plenty of healthy good food!
 And thanks for visiting here, leaving nice comments, sending sweet e-mails, and encouraging me to keep making healthy food so I can post it here.
 The support of my readers means the world to me!